networktocode/workshop-implementing-cicd-documentation/Lab_2_First_Pipeline/README.md

 We will open up another terminal window and create a venv and install the dependencies:

 ```
-$ python3 -venv ~/.venvs/netmiko-venv
+$ python3 -m venv ~/.venvs/netmiko-venv

 $ source ~/.venvs/netmiko-venv/bin/activate

 $ pip install nornir_utils nornir_netmiko
 ```

-We will create the hosts.yaml file required for Nornir-Netmiko, please note the IP will need to match the IP assigned to the containerlab from the last step:
+In the `cicd-workshop-lab1` repository we will create the `hosts.yaml` file required for Nornir-Netmiko, please note the IP will need to match the IP assigned to the containerlab from the last step:

 ```
 $ cat hosts.yaml
 ---
 eos-1:
-    hostname: '172.17.0.3'
+    hostname: '172.24.78.10'
     port: 22
     username: 'admin'
     password: 'admin'
     platform: 'arista_eos'

 eos-2:
-    hostname: '172.17.0.4'
+    hostname: '172.24.78.11'
     port: 22
     username: 'admin'
     password: 'admin'